blitzer-eth/Wallet_Analysis_Ethereum/README.md

 * **Financial Insight:** Tracks gas spent per counterparty and the timeframe of the relationship (First/Last Interaction).
 * **UI Focus:** Features a "Short-Address" formatter (e.g., `0x123...abc`) and filtered logic to separate incoming vs. outgoing gas costs.
 * **Optimization:** Splits the scan into two separate branches (Incoming vs. Outgoing) to allow the database to use native column indexes.

+### 4. Daily and Total NFTs Sold

+A volume-specific monitor for outbound digital assets.

+* **Inventory Outflow:** Specifically counts how many NFTs (ERC-721 and ERC-1155) leave the wallet daily.
+* **Sales Momentum:** Useful for tracking selling streaks and total lifetime inventory moved.

+### 5. NFT Trade

+Tracks the financial performance of NFT flips and acquisitions over time.

+* **Gas Adjusted:** Accurately subtracts the specific gas cost of each transaction to reveal true net profit.
+* **Multi-Asset:** Dynamically pulls minute-by-minute WETH price data to convert USD amounts back to their exact ETH value at the time of the trade.
+* **Signed Flow:** Buy orders are displayed as negative values, while sales are positive.